 - Quality of relationships with friends and family members

 - Sexual activity and proclivities

 - Help them defend against self-destructive behaviors.
-Watching out for some of the more physically endangering signs of BPD can help you identify areas of concern for your child and potentially help them to limit these behaviors and protect themselves.
+Watch out for some of the more physically endangering signs of BPD

 - Learn about the teen’s stressors.
-Once a line of communication has been opened, parents can begin to learn more about the sources of stress and anxiety in their child’s life that may be worsening BPD.
+Learn more about the sources of stress and anxiety in their child’s life that may increase BPD

 - Call 911 if necessary.
-If your teen attempts suicide or cuts himself dangerously, call 911 for medical treatment immediately.
+If your teen attempts suicide or cuts himself, call 911 for medical treatment immediately

 - Seek professional treatment.
 Teenagers with BPD can be a danger to themselves and others.
-It is therefore important to get the child into treatment as soon as possible.
-Communication shows that you love them and helps you learn about the root causes of their condition but it is professional treatment that will really turn things around.
+Therefore, it is important to get the child into treatment as soon as possible.

 Treatment Options for Teens